Some Like It Hot: Awards and nominations

 The film was inducted in 1989 into the National Film Registry by the Library of Congress.
-The Writers Guild of America ranked the film's screenplay the ninth greatest ever written.
+In 2006, the Writers Guild of America ranked the film's screenplay the ninth greatest ever written.

 Adaptations

-An unsold television pilot was filmed by Mirisch Productions in 1961 featuring Vic Damone and Tina Louise.
-As a favor to the production company, Jack Lemmon and Tony Curtis agreed to film cameo appearances, returning as their original characters, Daphne and Josephine, at the beginning of the pilot.
-Their appearance sees them in a hospital where Jerry (Lemmon) is being treated for his impacted back tooth and Joe (Curtis) is the same O blood type.
+An unsold television pilot based on the film was produced in 1961, starring Vic Damone as Joe, Dick Patterson as Jerry and Tina Louise as Candy Collins.
+Tony Curtis and Jack Lemmon made cameo appearances in the opening scene, reprising their respective roles as Joe and Jerry.
+In the pilot, the characters undergo plastic surgery to disguise themselves while continuing to flee gangsters, after which Joe and Jerry are portrayed by Damone and Patterson, respectively.
+Curtis and Lemmon reportedly agreed to appear as a favor to producer Walter Mirisch.

 In 1975, a Bollywood remake was released as Rafoo Chakkar.

 A 1984 stage production at the Claridge Hotel & Casino in Atlantic City, New Jersey, starred Joe Namath as Joe.

 A 1991 stage production of this show in London featured Tommy Steele and retained the film's title.

 Tony Curtis, then in his late 70s, performed in a 2002 stage production of the film, this time cast as Osgood Fielding III, the character originally played by Joe E. Brown.